Gladiator-420/Gladiator-420/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-📫 Get in Touch
+##📫 Get in Touch
 Feel free to reach out if you want to discuss ideas, collaborate on projects, or just say hi!
 You can find me here on GitHub working on my latest creations.
+You can also contact me via https://x.com/Panda_DNF?t=T25BpZvAMFZPJ4actCE4tA

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Happy Coding! 😊
+##Happy Coding! 😊